Causal discovery in heavy-tailed models: Extensions

 \end{theorem} The proof is identical to the proof of Theorem~\ref{thm:6cases}, replacing $\Gamma_{ij}$ with $\Psi_{ij}$ and by referring to Lemma~\ref{lemma:psi-coeff} instead of Lemma~\ref{prop:p01}.
-Further, Theorem~\ref{thm:6cases-psi} implies that if we run the EASE algorithm based on the matrix $\Psi\in\mathbb{R}^{p\times p}$, containing the pairwise $\Psi_{jk}$, $j, k \in V$, then we retrieve a causal order of the underlying DAG.
+Moreover, as in Theorem~\ref{thm:6cases}, condition (a) and (b) can also include the presence of a common cause $X_j$.
+Theorem~\ref{thm:6cases-psi} implies that if we run the EASE algorithm based on the matrix $\Psi\in\mathbb{R}^{p\times p}$, containing the pairwise $\Psi_{ij}$, $i, j \in V$, then we retrieve a causal order of the underlying DAG.
+This is the analogue to Proposition~\ref{prop:minimax_oracle} for heavy-tailed linear SCM with real-valued coefficients.